MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-receipt-processor-component-in-powerapps.md

 ---
-title: Use the receipt processor component in Power Apps -  AI Builder | Microsoft Docs
+title: Use the receipt processor component in Power Apps (preview) -  AI Builder | Microsoft Docs
 description: Provides information about how to use the receipt processor component in Power Apps
 author: jarennert